bengrunfeld/study-notes/redux.md

 The code `result = next(action)` is where the action is dispatched and where the state can be expected to change.

-To make sure the state change gets registered, we must retun the result.
+To make sure the state change gets registered, we must return the result.

 So now we have a function that doesn't do much besides dispatching the action, and this makes sure we do not break the store's current dispatch pipeline.
 But inside of this function, we can add functionality before or after we dispatch the action.